 Development of a stand-alone framework is now underway and will incorporate these principles.

 An implementation plan was developed to guide the delivery of all WSAAP adaptation actions and capture lessons to improve future projects.
-DELWP undertook a mid-term review to improve outcomes under the plan.
+DELWP undertook a mid-term and end of pilot review to inform the development and implementation of the Water Cycle System Adaptation Action Plan 2022-26.

 Scenario planning allows water corporations to consider how possible futures under climate change may impact a water sector organisation’s ability to deliver and treat water.
 Improper representation of climate futures in scenario planning in the water sector may result in a sector not adequately prepared for the future.